 Sitemaps are created to for web usability purposes and to notify search engines about a site’s page index.
 Most people are familiar with HTML and XML sitemaps, however there are multiple types of sitemaps that can provide benefits for your website.
 Here is a complete guide of sitemap types, sitemap resources, and how each of these sitemaps can benefit your site.

 A HTML sitemap is simply a hierarchical list of links on a web page that helps web visitors review in a quick glance a site’s index of pages, which helps promote site usability.
 A well built HTML sitemap will highlight pages of a site with great importance and diminish 2nd or 3rd tier pages, making it easy to search an entire website from one web page.
-See an example of a HTML sitemap.

 Resource: HTML Sitemaps Guide

 XML sitemaps are created for search engines to inform them about URLs that are available on a website to be crawled.
 For large sites or sites that have accessibility issues, can make it difficult for search engines to index all of its pages.
 By submitting a XML sitemap, it will help search engines find all of those pages that can be nested a few directories deep.
 See an example of a XML sitemap.

 A XML variant, ROR sitemaps are used to describe any object on a website.
 They are much more robust than XML because it supports multiple formats including URLs, products, articles, company bios, events, etc.

 A Video sitemap contains links to a videos landing page, along with information that is essential for indexing the video to make it searchable for sites like Google Video.
 To submit a video sitemap to Google there are certain fields that are required including the video url, the video and video player location, a video thumbnail, and a video title and description.
 Google can crawl the following formats; .mpg, .mpeg, .mp4, .mov, .wmv, .asf, .avi, .ra, .ram, .rm, .flv.